 and useful especially if you are planning on living in Beijing.|

 As the site develops I hope to bring the focus more towards my main

 interests, woodworking, brewing and bicycling.
-2012 and 2013 have been great
+Starting in 2012 I began to put

 I design and fabricate

 contemporary furniture and guitars using all types of hardwoods.
 Primarily I use